-The Gullah Geechee Cultural Heritage Corridor is shaded in yellow in the map above, along the Atlantic coastal area of America’s southeast.
+The Gullah Geechee Cultural Heritage Corridor is shaded yellow in the map above, along the Atlantic coastal area of America’s southeast.
 This established federal “National Heritage Area” recognizes the unique history and culture of the Gullah Geechee people of North Carolina, South Carolina, Georgia and Florida.
 Locally, this corridor runs though two barrier islands here at the Florida-Georgia border — Cumberland Island, GA and Amelia Island, FL.

 $200,000 Award For 2-Year Project